Remote sensing: Component, Types & application in Agriculture

 1. Energy sources or Illumination:

-The first requirement for remote sensing is to have an energy source which illuminates or provides electromagnetic energy to the target of interest.
+The first requirement is to have an energy source which illuminates or provides electromagnetic energy to the target of interest.

 2. Radiation and the Atmosphere: